marbl/MetagenomeScope/README.md

-However, for GFA and LastGraph files, MetagenomeScope cannot make the assumption that these files explicitly describe all of the nodes and edges in the graph: in these files, each declaration of a node / edge (in GFA parlance, "segment" / "link"; in LastGraph parlance, "node" / "arc") also declares this node / edge's reverse complement.
+However, for GFA and LastGraph files, MetagenomeScope cannot make the assumption that these files explicitly describe all of the nodes and edges in the graph.
+In these files, each declaration of a node / edge (in GFA parlance, "segment" / "link"; in LastGraph parlance, "node" / "arc") also declares this node / edge's reverse complement.

 So, let's say you give MetagenomeScope the following GFA file (based on [this example](https://github.com/sjackman/gfalint/blob/master/examples/sample1.gfa)):